oloed/webactors/README.md

-Writing concurrent programs using message-passing can take some getting used to, but actors can make programs simpler, and they are also relatively safe from many common programming errors.
+Writing concurrent programs using message-passing can take some getting used to, but actors can make programs simpler, and they are also relatively safe from some common programming errors which are endemic to event-driven programs.

 ## Actors in JavaScript